cowlicks/privacypossum/README.md

 # todo

+* handlers should just be for dispatching stuff, not starting listeners
 * multiple Reasons on a single thing, so when a user action is reverted, it goes back to the original thing?

 * consider injecting contentscripts programatically